mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ```

 !!! note "Info"
-    Users retain the ability to add or modify buses, branches, and generators, allowing them to proceed directly to the [`solve!`](@ref solve!(::PowerSystem, ::DCPowerFlow)) function.
-When the user's modifications yield a correct solution, JuliaGrid will execute the necessary sequence of functions.
-Conversely, if the modifications result in an incorrect solution, JuliaGrid will raise an error.
+    Upon creating the `PowerSystem` and `DCPowerFlow` composite types, users maintain the capability to add or modify buses, branches, and generators before directly proceeding to utilize the [`solve!`](@ref solve!(::PowerSystem, ::DCPowerFlow)) function.
+When the user's adjustments result in a valid solution, JuliaGrid will execute the essential sequence of functions accordingly.
+However, in cases where modifications are incompatible, such as altering the slack bus or when it should be changed, JuliaGrid will raise an error, preventing users from obtaining erroneous results.
+This mechanism ensures accuracy and avoids misleading outcomes due to incompatible modifications.

 ---